tonyketcham/puerh.wtf/content/tastings/repave.md

 4. Quite smokey and burly with a strong smokiness.
 5. Juicier with some banana-like fruitiness.
 6. Back to the corn smut with sweet smokiness now featuring gasoline.
-7. Smoother with loam more noticable.
+7. Smoother with loam more noticeable.
 8. ...
 9. ...
-10. Noticably creamier like soy milk
+10. Noticeably creamier like soy milk
 11. Even creamier and smoother, starting to thin and take a long ass time to brew